 The info provided on this page is a guideline when considering what materials to use in your applications.
-This is not guaranteed data as a result For this reason, the above provided is subject to the raw material and may vary by product, design or specific loading needs.
+This is not guaranteed data as a result for this reason, the above provided is subject to the raw material and may vary by product, model or specific loading needs.

 Tested for tensile strength and breaking point, we are proud to provide quality products to our customers.

 If you require any further technical information, please contact our Sales Team.
 If there are materials not mentioned above that you are interested in, get in touch with us today here to discuss your needs.